tjvantoll/articles/security/article.md

 }
 ```

-This code expects there to be `lat` and `long` parameters in the request body, passes that data to the OpenWeatherMap API directly, and returns the result.
+This code expects there to be `lat` and `long` parameters in the request body, formats the data as necessary, calls the OpenWeatherMap API directly, and then returns the result in the response body.

-To test these updates, head back to Kinvey’s API console, and select “POST” and your “WeatherWrapper” endpoint from the two dropdowns (exactly like you did the last time you tested this endpoint).
+To test your updated function, head back to Kinvey’s API console, then select “POST” and the “WeatherWrapper” endpoint from the two dropdowns (exactly like you did the last time you tested this endpoint).
 This time though, include a request body that includes both `lat` and `long` parameters as shown in the image below.

 ![](testing-api-console-weather.png)